Create a Custom Application Form

 Five types of questions can be created.
 Check out the information below for more information on each question type as well as examples of each question type.

-Provide applicants with an entire text box for their answer.
+Provide applicants with an entire text box for their answers.
 Best suited for longer, paragraph-form responses.